How to be happy everyday… Did you read that title correctly? Yes, you did!

 Fortunately, I’ve found that even during our toughest days, it is absolutely possible to find moments of happiness.
 Whether it’s listening to a favorite song, spending 10 minutes cuddling with your dog, going for a quick walk outside, or buying yourself a beautiful bouquet of flowers, there are seemingly endless ways to incorporate happiness and joy into our everyday lives.

 And today I’m excited to share with you three core happiness strategies.
 Unlike the quick-fixes I just mentioned above, these strategies help establish a foundation of happiness within ourselves.
-Think of them like the foundation of a house; when they’re strong and unwavering, they provide a reliable base of happiness upon which we can build as we continue our journey.
+Think of them as the foundation of a house; when they’re strong and unwavering, they provide a reliable base of happiness upon which we can build as we continue our journey.

 So are you ready this?
 Let’s go!

-How to be happy every day: three foundations.
+How to be happy every day: three foundations

 Happiness is not external